 The “reasonable length of time” referred to in paragraph 5(c) of Article XXIV should exceed 10 years only in exceptional cases.
 In cases where Members parties to an interim agreement believe that 10 years would be insufficient, they shall provide a full explanation to the Council for Trade in Goods of the need for a longer period.

 Whitehall had already concluded the two-year negotiating period would not be long enough, which speaks volumes of the defeatist attitude that has led to such a poor return on endless talks.
-At the time, the EU made it clear it would not consider using Article 24 unless Britain met certain conditions, one of them being the Brexit bill.
+At the time, the EU made it clear it would not consider using Article XXIV unless Britain met certain conditions, one of them being the Brexit bill.

 The Irish border question…again

-In that event, the EU27 will be scrambling to retain as much access to the UK market as possible.
+In that event, the EU27 will be scrambling to retain as much access to the UK market as soon as possible.
 Article 24 will be called upon to save the day.
 The WTO really is the way to go.